 Easy 30-minute vegan Orzo Salad recipe with fresh spinach, juicy tomatoes, and a garlic-vinegar dressing!
 Quick to prepare and only 7 simple ingredients.

-This light and fresh orzo tomato salad is such an easy side dish to prepare.
+This fresh Orzo Tomato Salad is such an easy side dish!
 And it only takes 7 ingredients and 30 minutes.

-Plus it is even better when made ahead of time, giving the flavors a chance to blend and intensify after chilling in the fridge.
+Plus it's even better when made ahead of time.
+This gives the flavors a chance to blend and intensify after chilling in the fridge.

 - Orzo pasta: Orzo is typically not gluten-free.
 So you can try replacing it with cooked rice, quinoa, or small gluten-free pasta if needed.